 - Providing conduit and/or trunking of a sufficient cross-sectional area for the planned cables and possible future expansion (for additional components or systems).
-See Cabling Options and Conduit Size Requirements for cable specifications for remote installations. - Providing and/or installing suitable wall boxes to accommodate the faceplates. - Pulling Cables
+See Cabling Options and Conduit Size Requirements (on page 307) for cable specifications for remote installations. - Providing and/or installing suitable wall boxes to accommodate the faceplates. - Pulling Cables